Skip to main content

 setupFiles: [

-'@adaptivestone/framework/tests/setupVitest', // this is entry point for testing from framework
+'@adaptivestone/framework/tests/setupVitest', // This is the entry point for testing from the framework

 ],